-Our Principal recently signed the College up to a sectoral anti-racism declaration.
-Following this, we are undertaking a 'Tackling Racism on Campus' project, supported by Advanced HE.
-Key staff, including Leadership Management Team members and a Board member have attended 'Introduction to race Equality' training and will support embedding an anti-racism agenda across the organisation
+The College is committed to a sectoral approach to anti-racism, and is committed to a sectoral declaration.
+We have undertaken numerous awareness campaigns such as the 'Tackling Racism on Campus' project, supported by Advanced HE.
+Key staff, including the Leadership Management Team members and Board members have attended 'Introduction to race Equality' training to help support the embedding an anti-racism agenda across the organisation.